getodk/docs/odk2-src/cold-chain-tour-admin.rst

 Function
 ~~~~~~~~~~~~~~~~~~~~~

 The Add Health Facility interface provides a method for an administrator to add a new health facility to the data set.
-The administrator must specify the region that should contain the facility (the region must be a child tier, it cannot contain other regions).
+The administrator must specify the region that should contain the facility (the region must be a leaf tier, it cannot contain other regions).
 When the :guilabel:`Add Facility` button is pressed, a form is launched to fill in the details of the facility.

 .. _cold-chain-tour-admin-add-health-facility-implementation: